Wallace & Gromit: A Matter of Loaf and Death

-Wallace & Gromit: A Matter of Loaf and Death is a 2008 British stop motion animated short film produced by Aardman Animations.
-Directed by Nick Park and written by Park and Bob Baker, it is the fifth installment in the Wallace & Gromit series, and the first short film since A Close Shave (1995).
-It was the last Wallace & Gromit film before the retirement of Wallace's voice actor, Peter Sallis, in 2010.
-In the film, Wallace and Gromit operate a bakery and are targeted by a serial killer.
+Wallace & Gromit: A Matter of Loaf and Death is a 2008 British stop motion animated short film directed by Nick Park and written by Park and Bob Baker.
+The fifth installment in the Wallace & Gromit series and the first short film since A Close Shave (1995), it was the last Wallace & Gromit film before the retirement of Wallace's voice actor, Peter Sallis, in 2010.
+In the film, Wallace and Gromit operate a bakery as the former is targeted by a serial killer.
+Sally Lindsay co-stars as its main antagonist, Piella Bakewell.

+In October 2007, it was announced that a new Wallace & Gromit short film was in production at Aardman Animations.
+Originally titled Trouble At' Mill, It was one of the studio's first works produced after the end of their feature film deal with DreamWorks Animation.
+Filming began in January 2008 with production lasting a signifcantly shorter than past installments and Aardman features.

-A Matter of Loaf and Death was one of the most watched television specials in the United Kingdom in 2008 and received acclaim.
-It received an Academy Award nomination for Best Animated Short Film at the 82nd Academy Awards, and won a BAFTA and an Annie Award for Best Short Animation and Best Animated Short Subject in 2009.
+A Matter of Loaf and Death premiered on BBC One on December 25, 2008 and was one of the most watched television specials in the United Kingdom that year.
+It received critical acclaim and an Academy Award nomination for Best Animated Short Film at the 82nd Academy Awards, whilst winning a BAFTA and an Annie Award for Best Short Animation and Best Animated Short Subject in 2009.
+A sixth installment, Vengeance Most Fowl, would release sixteen years later in 2024.